agersant/crystal/docs/api/ai/navigation.md

 - The ECS this entity belongs to has a [context](/crystal/api/ecs/ecs_set_context) named `"map"`, which points to a [Map](/crystal/api/assets/map).

 {: .note}
 Even though methods on this component return [threads](/crystal/api/script/thread), the entity does not need a [ScriptRunner](/crystal/api/script/script_runner) component.
-The Navigation component manages its own Script, and updates it via [update()](navigation_update).
+The Navigation component manages its own Script, and updates it via [update_navigation](navigation_update_navigation).

 ## Constructor